 Throughout the 20th century, Mount Zion Hospital had a key role in providing health care to area residents and in advancing medical care through research.

 During the flu epidemic of 1918, the hospital treated 100-plus patients a day, and in the 1940s, it provided care to thousands of Jewish refugees.
 In the 1950s, cardiologists Meyer Friedman, MD, and Ray Rosenman, MD, began studying risk factors for coronary disease, eventually defining the syndrome known as “Type A” behavior and bringing national attention to the hospital.
 In 1976, the hospital opened the first alternative birth center in San Francisco, and 10 years later opened the city’s first hospital-based comprehensive women’s health center.

 Located in San Francisco’s Western Addition neighborhood, about 2.5 miles from the medical center’s Parnassus site, Mount Zion is home to a vibrant community of UCSF faculty, staff, students, patients and other visitors that totals about 3,200 on a daily basis.

-The growing network of outpatient services at Mount Zion includes Audiology, Cochlear Implant Center, Otolaryngology (ear, nose and throat), Dermatology, Headache Center, Asian Heart and Vascular Center, and adult and pediatric primary care, as well as a surgery center for both inpatients and outpatients.
+The growing network of outpatient services at Mount Zion includes Audiology, Cochlear Implant Center, Otolaryngology (ear, nose and throat), Dermatology, Headache Center, Asian Heart and Vascular Center, and adult and pediatric primary care, as well as an outpatient surgery center.
 Support services include a patient health library and the award-winning Art for Recovery program,which is designed to support patients and others in the UCSF community through the arts.